Asst. Prof. Duangrudee Tanramluk, Ph.D.

 My research experiences, ranging from quantum chemical calculations, protein X-ray crystallography, and software development, have shaped my vision and expertise on how to design tools to solve small molecule drug discovery problems.
 I choose scientific problems that have big impact on our scientific knowledge and the entire society.
 To fulfill this objective, I have identified 2 major protein groups, which are the kinases and DHFR.
 Kinases have been implicated in a lot of signaling pathways and human diseases, such as cancer and inflammation.
 DHFR can be the target protein for several antimicrobial drugs due to its high inhibitor selectivity nature.

-The research goal is to be able to come up with algorithms that allow for binding affinity prediction to facilitate rational drug design from protein structure coordinates.
+Our group have come up with algorithms that allow for binding affinity prediction to facilitate rational drug design from protein structure coordinates.
 A lot of drug researchers relies on combinatorial and high-throughput screening of chemical compounds instead of working towards chemical properties in a rational and interpretable way and leads to lead optimization failure.
 Based on trends of large amount of ligand interactomic distances, shape, and charge complementary in the homologous pockets from structure ensemble, we can now dissect the binding affinity in a human interpretable way for both aforementioned enzyme groups.

 Taken together, I gear toward novel computational methods to make drug discovery faster, cheaper, and more effective.